Mpasiowiec/Analiza-obrazu-i-diagnozowanie-cukrzycy-na-podstawie-zdjec-dna-oka/data/ARIA/readme.txt

 ARIA*^ (24amd + 59diab + 61control)
 Information about the subjects: this data set was collected in 2004 to 2006 in the United Kingdom.
-Subjects were adult males and females, some of whom were healthy (control group), some with age-related macular degeneration (AMD group)(deleted in this repository), and some were diabetic patients (diabetic group).
+Subjects were adult males and females, some of whom were healthy (control group), some with age-related macular degeneration (AMD group), and some were diabetic patients (diabetic group).
 Unfortunately, no other information from this time exists about this subjects.

 Control group “raw” retinal images (gzipped files):
 Control group blood vessel tracings (gzipped files):